Criscosmoes/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  closure is used here because the return function has access to the "name" variable.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  The name passed in is always going to be the same, but the number is always a random num 1-6.

 c.
 What is the lexical scope of `newRoll`?
+  newRoll is in function scope.

 ### Task 3 - Stretch Goals